farthornas/labear/api/README.md

 The  `fly.toml` file this will be used for the launch configuration.

+If updates to the image is needed (say from updating the code base) run:

+`fly deploy`

-Once launched the app shoul be running at: https://albinai.fly.dev.
+Once launched the app should be running at: https://albinai.fly.dev.
 Upon opedning the webpage you should see the following `{"message":"Hello World"}`

 To test to check if the service is running as it should navigate to labear_api and run: